Deploying Wallarm Node Using Terraform¶

 tf-wallarm-demoand associated resources like Public Subnets, Routing Table, Internet Gateway.

-An ASG managing a cluster of Wallarm WAF nodes.
-The ASG will use AWS's User Data feature to automatically configure new WAF nodes.
+An ASG managing a cluster of Wallarm filtering nodes.
+The ASG will use AWS's User Data feature to automatically configure new filtering nodes.
 The implemented provisioning process is mostly following the manual configuration process described on this page.

-An NLB instance facing the Internet and accepting incoming requests to ports 80/TCP and 443/TCP; the requests are passed to the Wallarm WAF nodes.
-The NLB instance will not terminate SSL sessions (assuming that the WAF nodes will provide the functionality).
+An NLB instance facing the Internet and accepting incoming requests to ports 80/TCP and 443/TCP; the requests are passed to the Wallarm filtering nodes.
+The NLB instance will not terminate SSL sessions (assuming that the filtering nodes will provide the functionality).

 An ASG running a sample Wordpress application, and an associated ELB instance.
-The WAF nodes are automatically configured to proxy incoming requests to the DNS name of the Wordpress ELB instance.
+The Wallarm nodes are automatically configured to proxy incoming requests to the DNS name of the Wordpress ELB instance.